jayveeabella/academic-kickstart/content/home/slider.md

 [[item]]
   title = "Adaptive Sampling for Simulation of Proteins" content = "Sampling rare events with Molecular Dynamics can be accelerated with adaptive sampling methods, which use machine learning to automatically determine a bias that can speed up the exploration of the simulation.
-I have experience with the analysis of these methods, and I am currently applying them to study peptide binding with MHCs." align = "left"
+I have experience with the analysis of these methods, and I have applied them to study peptide binding with MHCs." align = "left"

   overlay_color = "#555"  # An HTML color value.